raslenzaddem/tester/README.md

   -  The server component (server.py) is delegated the responsability of initializing, launching and handling a FASTapi application:
     - It can only be ran by the dispatcher.
-    - It is responsible for handling AI models subprocesses in persistant mode by defining lifecycle handling mechanisms.
+    - It is responsible for handling AI models subprocesses in persistent mode by defining lifecycle handling mechanisms.
     - Each AI model subprocess is handled by its own venv defined in the config.yaml file, built in the model's specific directory.
-    - The server component is is responsible of channeling the incoming TTS requests to the proper AI model subprocess by language:
+    - The server component is responsible of channeling the incoming TTS requests to the proper AI model subprocess by language:
       - If the requested language is either french "fr" or english "en", the tts request is delegated to the Kokoro AI model subprocess.
       - If the requested language is arabic "ar" the tts request is delegated to the Mixer80Vocos AI model subprocess.
-      - It recieves the status (init, success, error) of the each AI model subprocess and acts accordingly.
+      - It receives the status (init, success, error) of the each AI model subprocess and acts accordingly.

   - Each AI model subprocess is responsible for the TTS conversion of the provided text and the requested language (fr, ar, en):
-    - The Kokoro AI model subprocess is responsible for converting either english or french language TTS requests and eventually sends raw MP3 audio bytes.
+    - The Kokoro subprocess is responsible for converting either English or French language TTS requests and eventually sends raw MP3 audio bytes.
-    - The Kokoro AI model subprocess is responsible for converting either arabic language TTS requests and eventually sends raw MP3 audio bytes.
+    - The Mixer80Vocos subprocess is responsible for converting Arabic language TTS requests and eventually sends raw MP3 audio bytes.
-    - Each model can be ran directly using its own main function, add "--persistent" flag, to run them in persistent mode.
+    - Each model can be runn directly using its own main function, add "--persistent" flag, to run them in persistent mode.
 But the corresponsing venv must be activated

 ### Architecture overview: